 2200 - 2800

 1800 - 2300

 When looking for a motor you should be able to find a specification table that gives you details on thrust with different props and amp draw which we will need to know later.
 Generally with a mini quad you should be aiming for a 10-1 thrust to weight ratio.
-The following table is an example from an Emax rs2205 Red Bottom motor which in early 2016 was a top performing 5" motor.
+The following table is an example from an Emax rs2205 Red Bottom motor which was a top performing 5" motor.
 These days it has average performance compared with the competition but would be great for a first build.

 A great resource for researching and comparing motors is Miniquad Test Bench: which is run by Ryan Harrell.
 On the site Ryan gives feedback on most modern motors and provides all the data for you to evaluate and draw up your own comparisons.
 If you are unsure if you have the right sized motor look at some of the props is spinning and see if it fits in with your expectations.